-In September 2016, Abbott entered into an agreement to sell Abbott Medical Optics to Johnson & Johnson for USD 4.3 billion in cash.
-Other strategic plans are development of technologies and innovative devices to serve the current unmet needs.
+In September 2016, Abbott agreed to sell Abbott Medical Optics to Johnson & Johnson for USD 4.3 billion in cash.
+Other strategic plans are the development of technologies and innovative devices to serve the current unmet needs.

 Actual estimates/Historical data

 2017 - 2025